-- Remove brake pad wear sensor (if applicable). - Locate caliper guide pin caps on inside of caliper and pry off with small flat head screwdriver (or fingers - Using a 7mm hex wrench or socket, remove the caliper guide pins

-Step 4 - Remove OE caliper cont'd

-- Use flat head screwdriver to carefully pry caliper off carrier. - Remove the caliper and set it aside. - Locate and remove the two caliper carrier bolts attached to spindle and remove carrier.
+- Remove brake pad wear sensor (if applicable). - Using an 18mm wrench hold the pin in between the carrier and caliper.
+Then use a 15mm socket on the bolt to remove the caliper guide caliper guide pins. - Use flat head screwdriver to carefully pry caliper off carrier. - Remove the caliper and set it aside. - Remove pads - Locate and remove the two caliper carrier bolts attached to spindle and using a 21mm wrench/socket remove carrier.